taverianov/cloudlinux-documentation/docs/introduction/README.md

 to avoid security breaches.
 This way, unstable scripts or malware are not able to sprawl across your customer sites, causing severe harm.

-Purchasing CloudLinux OS Shared Pro license extends your CloudLinux OS Legacy functionality with even more useful [features](/shared-pro/introduction/).
+Purchasing CloudLinux OS Shared Pro license extends your CloudLinux OS Legacy (Shared) functionality with even more useful [features](/shared-pro/introduction/).